cometbft/knowledge-base/consensus/protocol-state-machine.md

 | InProgress | Stalled | `2f + 1 ⟨PRECOMMIT, h, r', *, *⟩` with `r' > r` | emit `next_round(r')` | L55 |
 | InProgress | Decided | `⟨PROPOSAL, h, r, v, *⟩` <br> `2f + 1 ⟨PRECOMMIT, h, r, id(v)⟩` | emit `decide(v)`  | L49 |
 | Stalled | Decided | `⟨PROPOSAL, h, r, v, *⟩` <br> `2f + 1 ⟨PRECOMMIT, h, r, id(v)⟩` | emit `decide(v)`  | L49 |

+The first two transitions are associated to unsuccessful rounds.
+To leave an unsuccessful round, a node has to schedule a `TimeoutPrecommit` timeout, which expiration leads it to the subsequent round.
+Once the next round `r+1` is started, by the `Height(h)` state machine, the `Round(r)` state machine moves to the `Stalled` state.
+The only possible transition from this point is upon the decision of a value to the `Decided` final state.

+The next two transitions are associated with the round-skipping mechanism.
+Once the `Height(h)` moves the process to the future round `r'`, the `Round(r)` state machine moves to the `Stalled` state.
+The only possible transition from this point is upon the decision of a value to the `Decided` final state.

+The last two transitions are associated with the decision of a value in round `r`.
+It might occur while this is the current round (`InProgress` state) or after it was concluded without success (`Stalled` state).

+There is an open question in this specification related to the round-skipping state transitions, as they are the only to have as input messages from a round `r'` that is not the state machine round `r`.
+It would be possible to have these events processed by the `Round(r')` state machine, instead, as this is the round to which the messages belong.
+In this case, if the `Round(r')` state machine is on the `Unstarted` state and the events are observed, the round skip event `next_round(r')` could be produced.
+The `Round(r)` state machine, in this case, could process this event instead, moving to the `Stalled` state in the same way as it is now.